-Providers may request the status of their application by telephone, email, or U.S. mail by contacting the FBHP.
-FBHP will respond to the application status request within three business days of the receipt of the request.
+Providers may request the status of their application by telephone, fax, email, or U.S. mail by contacting the FBHP.
+The FBHP will respond to the application status request within three business days of the request.

-Farm Bureau Health Plans Attn: Medicare Advantage Plans P. O. Box 313 Columbia, TN 38402-0313
+Farm Bureau Health Plans Attn: Medicare Advantage Plans P. O. Box 313 Columbia, TN 38402-0313 Phone: (877) 874-8323